elliotherriman/website/_posts/2018-03-21-the-illusion-of-player-choice.markdown

 ---
 layout: post
-title: "Telltale Games, And The Illusion Of Player Choice"
+title: "The Illusion Of Player Choice"
 subtitle: Storytelling, zombies, and professional wrestling.
 ---